Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Credit: Anna Hoychuk, Shutterstock

-Your pup’s paws take a great deal of punishment just from the surfaces on which they walk.
-The pads are excellent shock absorbers for an animal that can run up to 45 mph (in the case of the Greyhound).
+Your pup’s paws take a great deal of wear and tear just from the surfaces on which they walk.
+The pads are excellent shock absorbers, particularly for an animal that can run up to 45 mph (in the case of the Greyhound).

-There is also a dewclaw on the inside of each of your pup’s front legs; some breeds will have one on all four limbs.
-Dewclaws are like our thumbs.
-While they may seem to serve no purpose in some dogs, in others, such as the Great Pyrenees, they can help the pup get better traction and thus, avoid injury when traversing rugged terrain.
+There is also a dewclaw on the inside of each of your pup’s front legs.
+Some breeds will have one on the back limbs as well, and they may be very loosely attached on their back legs.
+Dewclaws are a little bit like our thumbs.
+While they may seem to serve no purpose in some dogs, in others, such as the Great Pyrenees, they can help the pup get better traction and avoid injury when traversing rugged terrain.
+They may also help dogs hold objects they are chewing.

 Signs of Problems

-Your dog’s paws are probably just as sensitive to yours when it comes to skin conditions or injury.
+Your dog’s paws may also suffer from various skin conditions or injury.
 If something is wrong, you’ll notice it right away by your pet’s behavior.

 Warning signs include: